aloetesting/aloe/docs/hooks.rst

     .. decorator:: all

-        Run this function before `everything`
+        Run this function before `everything`.

         Example: